Links on This Page May Not Work with Internet Explorer - Use Firefox or Chrome

 Anyway, because I couldn't stand the way the guitar looked, I had it refinished by a Belgian carpenter who worked at the residence of the Supreme Allied Commander.
 I didn't know it at the time, but I could have probably sent it back to Fender for a re-finish.
 While the guitar looked o.k. after this, I was never really happy with the way it looked.
 I preferred the original sunburst finish.

-In the photo below, Bob is on the left, don't remember drummer's name, me and Arlene sitting.
+In the photo below, Bob is on the left, don't remember drummer's name, me and Arlene.

 That's Billy playing lead/vocals on the Telecaster.
 He had a Super Reverb amp.
 Billy picked up a Boss Chorus pedal at the time and used it sparingly.
 I thought it sounded great.
 Again, I can't remember the drummer's name.

-In 1979 I was shipped back to George AFB, California, and sometime in 1980 I joined a rock/country band (Overland Band).
+In 1979 I was shipped back to George AFB, California, and sometime in 1980 I joined a rock/country band, "Overland Band".
 I played bass with this band until March 1983.
-While with this band, I bought a Shure Vocalmaster P.A. system with the two tall columns (6 speakers in each column, two 10" and four 8" in each column) and had two Shure S585 microphones.
+While with this band, I bought a Shure Vocalmaster P.A. system with the two tall speaker columns (5ft 3in tall and 6 speakers in each column, two 10" and four 8" in each column) and had two Shure S585 microphones.
 We still used the Dynacord echo chamber on the P.A. system.
-I still have this P.A. system and it still works just fine.
+I still have the Shure system and it still works just fine, however the Dynacord echo chamber quit working and I can't find anyone who can repair it.

 Above photo was at the NCO Club and Norton AFB, CA.